The Evolution of Radio Access Networks: Disaggregation, Open RAN and 6G

 Course Completion Certificates

-All of our courses are certified by the UK Telecoms Academy (UKTA) and can be used as evidence of professional development.
+All our courses are certified by the United Kingdom Telecoms Academy (UKTA) and accredited for Continuing Professional Development (CPD).

 To qualify for a course completion certificate, you must attend all the course sessions and fill out the course survey.